StevenH237/Synchrony-CharRules/doc/Settings.md

 * **On level start**: The character receives this many beats of invincibility when the level starts.

 # Inventory settings
 These settings change the items which players start with or may receive.
-Note that if any value is set, it *overrides* the character's default.
 All three of these fields are space-separated lists, or use just a single space to make it an empty list.

+By default, the values you enter will *override* character default values.
+However, you can *add* values by starting the list with a `+` (by itself), and you can remove items by putting a `-` before the items you want to remove.
+Attempting to remove an item that's not in the default list does nothing, and attempting to both remove and add an item results in it being added.

 * **Starting inventory**: The items with which the character starts.
 Note that vanilla ND items have IDs in `PascalCase` rather than `snake_case` - for example, the basic dagger is `WeaponDagger` rather than `weapon_dagger`.
 For mod items, prefix the mod's name, underscore, the item's ID - and you may have to ask the mod's developer what that ID is.
 * **Banned components**: For advanced users, you may remove items with given components from the item pool here.
 Be careful — if you ban your weapon, you can't pick it up if it's thrown!